ZGIS/semantique/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-semantique: Semantic Querying in Earth Observation Data Cubes
+Semantic querying in Earth observation data cubes
 ==============================================================

-**semantique** is a Python package that implements a structured framework for semantic querying in Earth observation data cubes.
-The package is under active development, and no stable release currently exists.
+**semantique** is a Python package that implements a structured framework for semantic querying in Earth observation data cubes, meaning that users can query the cube through an ontology.
+The package is under active development.
+The ideas and concepts behind the package are published in an academic paper, which we will link here as soon as the pre-print is available.

 .. toctree::
    :maxdepth: 2